This post may contain affiliate links. Please read our disclosure policy.

 Make the cake.

-• Preheat your oven to 350ยฐF.
-Grease a 9-inch round or square baking pan and set it aside.
+• Preheat your oven to 350°F. Grease a 9-inch round or square baking pan and set it aside.

-• In a large bowl, place the flour, xanthan gum, cocoa powder, salt, baking soda and sugar, and whisk to combine well.
+• In a large bowl, whisk together the flour, xanthan gum, cocoa powder, salt, baking soda, and sugar.

-• Scrape the batter into the prepared pan, smooth into an even layer and place in the center of the preheated oven.
+• Scrape the batter into the prepared pan and smooth into an even layer.

 • Bake until a toothpick inserted in the center of the cake comes out mostly clean or with a few moist crumbs attached (about 30 minutes).
 Do not overbake.